 - Transport options and design;

 - Underground mine layout and scheduling;

-- Coal handling and preparation facilities; and
+- · Coal handling and preparation facilities; and

 - Mine surface infrastructure.

-In the later part of the financial year, Malabar commenced a review of the Project design as associated capital cost and operating costs for optimisation and improvement.
+Malabar has progressed a review of the Project design focussing on capital cost and operating costs for optimisation and improvement.
 This review is ongoing.